Expressing Your Practice

 Prospective students must fill out an application and submit a refundable deposit of $150, which will be deducted from the tuition cost.

-A payment of $500 is due one month prior to the training start date.
+A payment is due one month prior to the training start date.
 This fee will be deducted from the tuition costs below:

-Full balance must be paid in full by the 1st of the final month of training or 21 day program by beginning of program.
+Full balance must be paid in full by the 1st of the final month of training.

 Tuition includes a training manual and unlimited classes at Holy Cow Yoga Center for the duration of the training.